gazmull/discord-paginationembed/README.md

   // After the initial embed has been sent
   // (technically, after the client finished reacting with enabled navigation and function emojis).
   .on('start', () => console.log('Started!'))
-  // When the instance is finished by a user reacting with `DELETE` navigation emoji
+  // When the instance is finished by a user reacting with `delete` navigation emoji
   // or a function emoji that throws non-Error type.
   .on('finish', (user) => console.log(`Finished!
 User: ${user.username}`))
   // Upon a user reacting on the instance.